Athletic training program faces potential injury

 Cordle said this recommendation is just the beginning of the conversation about discontinuance, but this has not stopped Leslie Kenney, athletic trainer, from making plans with the athletic department, lead by Kent Weiser, athletic director, if the recommendation goes through.

 “We are calculating the cost of increasing the staffing to maintain the quality of care provided, but the student loss should be spread out over a couple of years,” Kenney said.
 “We would have a little buffer, but we don’t have an immediate answer.”

 The athletic training program has two full-time staff members and three graduate assistants, who oversee the 17 undergraduates in the program, not including freshman currently trying to get into the program.
-Each individual undergraduate puts in an average of 1,200 hours per year in the training room, assisting ESU’s 385 athletes.
+Each individual undergraduate puts in an average of 1,200 hours over their academic careers in the training room, assisting ESU’s 385 athletes.
 The staff averages between 30-50 athletes per day, depending on the season.